Legal status of same-sex marriage: Federal recognition

 In 1996, the U.S. Congress passed the Defense of Marriage Act (DOMA).
 Section 2 of DOMA defined marriage as a union between a man and a woman, and its purpose was to enable states to deny recognition of same-sex marriages performed in other states.
 Section 3 of DOMA also denied federal recognition to same-sex couples who were legally married under state law.

-On 26 June 2013, the U.S. Supreme Court declared Section 3 of DOMA to be unconstitutional in United States v.
+On 26 June 2013, the U.S. Supreme Court declared Section 3 of DOMA to be unconstitutional, in United States v.
 Windsor.
 The court said that the provision was "a deprivation of the equal liberty of persons that is protected by the Fifth Amendment."
 With this ruling the federal government recognized same-sex marriages performed by states that allowed same-sex marriage.
-It also affected several federal rights, including enabling a U.S. citizen to petition a same-sex spouse for immigration.
-The Court in the United States v.
-Windsor case did not, however, address the constitutionality of DOMA Section 2, which allowed a state to deny recognition of same-sex marriages granted in other states.
+The ruling also affected several federal rights, including enabling U.S. citizens to sponsor a same-sex spouse for immigration.
+The Court in United States v.
+Windsor did not address the constitutionality of DOMA Section 2, which allowed a state to deny recognition of same-sex marriages granted in other states.

 In February 2015, the United States Department of Labor issued its final rule amending the definition of "spouse" under the Family and Medical Leave Act of 1993 (FMLA) in response to the Windsor decision.
 The new rule became effective 27 March 2015.
-The revised definition of "spouse" extended FMLA leave rights and job protections to eligible employees in a same-sex marriage or a common-law marriage entered into in a state where those statuses were legally recognized, regardless of the state in which the employee worked or resided.
-Accordingly, even if an employer had employees working where same-sex or common law marriage was not recognized, those employees' spouses would trigger FMLA coverage if an employee was married in one of the states that recognized same-sex marriage or common law marriage.
+The revised definition of "spouse" extended FMLA leave rights and job protections to eligible employees in same-sex marriages or common-law marriages performed in states where they were legally recognized, regardless of where the employees worked and resided.
+Accordingly, even if an employer had staff working in a state where same-sex or common-law marriage was not recognized, those employees' spouses would receive FMLA coverage if the employees were married in any of the states that recognized same-sex marriage or common-law marriage.

 The Obergefell v.
-Hodges decision on 26 June 2015 eliminated the distinction between same-sex marriage and opposite-sex marriage at the federal level, holding that marriage was a constitutional right, and that same-sex couples were entitled to equal rights under the law.
+Hodges decision, on 26 June 2015, eliminated the distinction between same-sex marriage and opposite-sex marriage at the federal level, holding that marriage was a constitutional right, and that same-sex couples were entitled to equal rights under the United States Constitution.

-In December 2022, the Respect for Marriage Act was signed into law, repealing DOMA and codifying the rights to both same-sex and interracial marriage under federal law.
+In December 2022, the Respect for Marriage Act was signed into law, repealing DOMA and codifying in federal law the rights to same-sex marriage and interracial marriage.

 Civil unions

-Several states offer alternative legal certifications that recognize same-sex relationships.
-Before states enacted these laws, U.S. cities began offering recognition of these unions.
-These laws bestow marriage-like rights to these couples, and are referred to as civil unions, domestic partnerships, or reciprocal beneficiaries depending on the state.
-The extent to which these unions resemble marriage vary by state, and several states have enhanced the rights afforded to them over time.
+Several states offer other legal certifications that recognize same-sex relationships.
+Before states enacted these laws, U.S. cities began recognizing these unions.
+These laws bestowed rights similar to marriage, and are known as "civil unions", "domestic partnerships", or "reciprocal beneficiaries", depending on the state.
+The extent to which these unions resemble marriage varies by state, and several states have enhanced the rights associated with them over time.
 The U.S. jurisdictions that used these forms of same-sex union recognition instead of marriage were Colorado, Wisconsin, and Nevada, all beginning in 2009.